-Believe it or not, before she was a nail tech, Ena Rodriguez was a tarot-reading gypsy at Universal Studios Orlando.
+Before she was a nail tech, Ena Rodriguez was a tarot-reading gypsy at Universal Studios Orlando.
 That’s where she first came across the art of henna tattooing.
 “I was curious so I decided to find out more about it,” says Rodriguez.
-“In the process I absolutely fell in love with henna (or mehndi as it’s also known), it’s meaning, beauty, and art.”
+“In the process I absolutely fell in love with henna (or mehndi as it’s also known), its meaning, beauty, and art.”
 All her work is freehand, which means she doesn’t use stencils.

-Now a new nail tech at working at Orlando’s Kokopelli's Salon and Spa, she’s finding out that nails and henna are remarkably complementary services.
+Now a new nail tech working at Orlando’s Kokopelli’s Salon and Spa, she’s finding out that nails and henna are remarkably complementary services.
 “Henna is used for celebrations and positive things — landmarks in people’s lives, like birthdays and weddings,” she says.
-“I absolutely love the one-on-one relationship with my customer and the opportunity to create a unique piece of art on someone's skin and know that the person is going to wear it.
-Through henna I have encountered wonderful and amazing people as well as their cultures!
+“I absolutely love the one-on-one relationship with my customer and the opportunity to create a unique piece of art on someone’s skin knowing that person is going to wear it.
+Through henna I have encountered wonderful and amazing people as well as their cultures.

-“Now that I’m a nail tech, I am able to offer a complete package to my brides that includes hand and foot services along with their henna.
-It’s also a natural fit during the summer when sandals beg to be used.
-My goal, as my tag line reads, is ‘beauty at your hands and feet.’”
+“Now that I’m a nail tech, I am able to offer a complete package to my brides that includes hand and foot services along with henna.
+It’s also a natural fit during the summer when sandals beg to be worn.
+My goal, as my tag line reads, is ‘Beauty at your hands and feet.’”